paholg/dimensioned-examples/src/conversion.md

 First, let's make a new unit system.
 It's just a demo, so we'll make a simple one.
 If you want the details on how this works, check out the dimensioned documentation on `make_units!`.

-The quick version is: We're making a unit system named `FM` with only two base units, foot and minute.
+The quick version is: We're making a unit system named `FM` with only two base units, `Foot` and `Minute`.
 We create the type aliases `Foot<V>` and `Minute<V>` for our base units, with associated constants `FT` and `MIN` that each have a value of `1.0` of their respective types.
 We also create some more constants that might be useful.

 ```rust
 mod fm {